AARP Eye Center

-For most Social Security recipients, no. That’s due to the “hold harmless” provision of the Social Security Act, which prevents Social Security payments from going down because Medicare premiums go up.
-When the “standard” rate for Medicare Part B (health insurance) rises, as it does most years, the roughly 70 percent of Part B enrollees protected by the rule get what amounts to a discount so that their Social Security payment doesn’t decrease.
+For most Social Security recipients, no. That’s due to the “hold harmless” provision of the Social Security Act, which prevents benefit payments from going down because Medicare Part B premiums go up.

 Keep in mind

 - “Hold harmless” does not apply if you:

 - Pay more than the standard Part B rate because Social Security considers you a “higher-income beneficiary.”

 - Are also enrolled in Medicaid and receive a state subsidy to pay your Medicare premium.

 - The provision does not apply in the year you initially enroll in Part B, regardless of how you pay your premium.